 The Houston Police Department is among the top-rated law enforcement organizations serving one of the most dynamic cities in the country.
-I have served this community my entire career and I am honored that Mayor Sylvester Turner and the Houston City Council have entrusted me with the leadership of this great department.
+I have 38 years in law enforcement serving communities in various departments.
+My previous assignments include DPS, serving as a Texas Ranger, and more recently as Chief of Police in Katy, Texas.
+I am honored that John Whitmire and the Houston City Council have entrusted me with the leadership of this great department.